ostroproject/ostro-os/doc/architecture/application-framework.rst

     },
   }

-When this application is added to the image user ``yoyodine-nativetest`` is created in the first boot or when installing the application.
-Also application framework systemd service file generator is running at boot and generating a service file for the application.
+When this application is added to the image, user ``yoyodine-nativetest`` is created in the first boot or when installing the application.
+Also application framework systemd service file generator is running at boot and generates a service file for the application.
 You should see the application under ``/apps/yoyodine/nativetest`` and you can see the user ``yoyodine-nativetest`` for example in ``/etc/passwd``.
 The generated